mykoz/resource-links/jupyter/2_using_jupyter.md

 1. On upper right, select "New" and then "Python 2" (or your default version of Python)
 2. Click on "Untitled" at upper left and rename your notebook.

+####Running bash commands in a Jupyter notebook**
+You can run bash (or terminal) commands right from the notebook!
-3. Click on gray cell and type the following:
+1. Click on gray cell and type the following:
 `!pwd`
-4. Run the cell by typing:  shift + return
+2. Run the cell by typing:  shift + return
-5. Click on next gray cell and type the below.
+3. Click on next gray cell and type the below.
 Run the cell by typing: shift + return
 `!python --version`

-**Note:  this is an example of running bash commands in a Jupyter notebook**
+####Running python in a Jupyter notebook**

-6. Click on next gray cell and type the below.
+1.  .
+Click on next gray cell and type the below.
 Run the cell by typing: shift + return
 `print("Hello, World!)`